kategengler/ember-cli-browserstack/README.md

     ]
     ```
     To see available options, run `npx browserstack-launch --help`, with more info about what those options do available https://www.browserstack.com/automate/capabilities and https://github.com/scottgonzalez/node-browserstack#browser-objects
 1. Open a tunnel to BrowserStack using `ember browserstack:connect`.

     This will create a `browserstack-local.pid` file, necessary for later disconnecting the tunnel.
 1. Run tests (`ember test`)
 1. When tests are complete, close the tunnel to BrowserStack using `ember browserstack:disconnect`

 ## Running on TravisCI

 When running on TravisCI, this addon will use the `TRAVIS_JOB_NUMBER` environment variable to group the browsers run in that job.
 There is a helper command `ember browserstack:results` that will return links to each of the test runs in BrowserStack.

+## Running on Bitbucket Pipelines

+When running on Bitbucket Pipelines, this addon will use the `BITBUCKET_BUILD_NUMBER` environment variable to group the browsers run in that job.
+There is a helper command `ember browserstack:results` that will return links to each of the test runs in BrowserStack.

 ## Developing